Skip to main content

 WHAT IS YOUR ACADEMIC BACKGROUND?

 It’s a complex one.
 I started as a cell biologist and statistical physics at the same time.
 Then went into applied math’s only to get more formal tools to work with my stuff related to genetics and evolution.
-Then I did my PhD in evolutionary ecology, actually I did my PhD in evolution in a group of evolutionary ecology which is what let me to Nick Barton and that is how I ended up at IST Austria.
+Then I did my PhD in evolutionary ecology, actually I did my PhD in evolution in a group of evolutionary ecology which is what let me to Nick Barton and that is how I ended up at ISTA.
 And I also have a degree in art and science which sounds very disconnected to all this but it is not.

 First of all the connectivity how I connected to the people here which are now in different places either because they were postdocs or because they were exprofessors from here in some other places this allowed a lot of connections directly or indirectly.
 That was something very important.